 UEM, or unified endpoint management, is software that enables IT and security teams to monitor, manage and secure all of an organization’s end-user devices, such as desktops and laptops, smartphones, tablets, wearables and more, in a consistent manner with a single tool, regardless of operating system or location.

-UEM strengthens endpoint security by simplifying it, enabling security and IT teams to protect all endpoint devices using one tool in one consistent way.
+UEM strengthens endpoint security by simplifying it, enabling security and IT teams to protect all endpoint devices by using one tool in one consistent way.

 The first mobile devices introduced in the workplace were company-owned, and mobile device management (MDM) tools were developed to enable IT administrators to manage and secure these devices.
 MDM tools gave administrators total control over all features of a device.
-They could provision, enroll and encrypt devices, configure and control wireless access, install and manage enterprise apps, track the location of the devices, and lock and wipe a device if it was lost of stolen.
+They might provision, enroll and encrypt devices, configure and control wireless access, install and manage enterprise apps, track the location of the devices, and lock and wipe a device if it was lost of stolen.